1993 Bishopsgate bombing: Aftermath

-In May 1993, the City of London Police confirmed a planned security cordon for the City which had been conceived by its commissioner Owen Kelly, and on 3 July 1993 the 'ring of steel' was introduced.
+In May 1993, the City of London Police confirmed a planned security cordon for the City which had been conceived by its commissioner Owen Kelly, and on 3 July 1993 the "ring of steel" was introduced.
 Most routes into the City were closed or made exit-only, and the remaining eight routes into the City had checkpoints manned by armed police.
 CCTV cameras were also introduced to monitor vehicles entering the area, including two cameras at each entry point – one to read the vehicle registration plate and another to monitor the driver and passenger.
-Over 70 police-controlled cameras monitored the City, but to increase coverage of public areas "Camera Watch" was launched in September 1993 to encourage co-operation on surveillance between the police, private companies and the Corporation of London.
-Nine months after the scheme was launched only 12.5% of buildings had camera systems, but by 1996 well over 1,000 cameras in 376 separate systems were operational in the City.
+Over 70 police-controlled cameras monitored the City, but to increase coverage of public areas, "Camera Watch" was launched in September 1993 to encourage co-operation on surveillance between the police, private companies and the Corporation of London.
+Nine months after the scheme was launched, only 12.5% of buildings had camera systems, but by 1996 well over 1,000 cameras in 376 separate systems were operational in the City.

-The bombing resulted in a number of companies changing their working practices and drawing up plans to deal with any future incidents.
+The bombing resulted in some companies changing their working practices and drawing up plans to deal with any future incidents.
 Documents were blown out of windows of multi-storey buildings by the force of the explosion; police destroyed all such documents found.
 This resulted in risk managers subsequently demanding a "clear desk" policy at the end of each working day to improve information security.
 The attack also prompted British and American financial companies to prepare disaster recovery plans in case of future attacks.